 I applied a few squares crookedly, but luckily the vinyl was forgiving and I could pull it off and reapply.
 One challenge I didn’t expect was the static.
 It pulled the vinyl to the wall before I was prepared, which was tedious, but I did this project in December with the heat on, so there wasn’t much I could do to prevent this.

-It also turned out that the dark grey base was an excellent choice.
+It also turned out that the dark grey base (Shark Fin, pictured above) was an excellent choice in paint color.
 Towards the bottom of the wall I left a handful of squares un-vinyled and the grey worked perfectly in the mosaic.
 Can you spot the 4 Shark Fin squares in the picture below?

 Full squares of vinyl wouldn’t fit along the bottom row of the wall, so I used the X-Acto knife to cut the vinyl where it met the baseboard.